Brent M. Jones - Connected Events Matter

 Covey was different in front of an audience than privately.
 We visited before the meeting started and while sitting together.
 I knew several people who worked with him who had said that the speaker and the everyday man were very different men.
 It seemed to me visiting with him that he was exciting and indeed a good man, but besides his relaxed presence and bald head, he didn't stand out.
 Our conversation was low-key and casual.

 When he stood up to speak, everything changed.
 He was charismatic and purposeful, and every eye was on him.
 His messages demonstrated his deep understanding of people and an incredible memory of recalling relevant details often sparked by his surroundings.
 He spoke without notes and found powerful words to deliver his message and, when needed, instant recall from long past events.
 The day I spoke with him, he didn't use a slide deck (a collection of slides used as visual aids during a pitch or presentation).
-He did many business presentations and often had hundreds he could have brought up to a screen and seemed to know each one by number, calling the needed slide up by number.
+He did many business presentations and often had hundreds of slides he could have brought to a screen.
+He seemed to know each by number, calling the needed slides up by number.
+As I recall, he was also well-known for that skill.

 Covey's message to the young adults in the audience that day was inspiring.
 He knew his audience, spoke their language using powerful words, and delivered his message using familiar church-based terms.
 Covey understood their goals and talked to them, not just at them.
-His body language was fascinating, and he stood in a calm, relaxed, and reverent manner while moving his head and arms like a symphony conductor bringing relevance to his words.
-He spoke without notes maintaining eye contact with his audience.
-His credibility made Covey stand out, evident from his effort to learn and understand what he presented to young adults.
+His body language was fascinating, and he stood in a calm, relaxed, and respectful manner while moving his head and arms like a symphony conductor, bringing relevance to his words.
+He spoke without notes, maintaining eye contact with his audience.
+His credibility made Covey stand out, which is evident from his effort to learn and understand what he presented to young adults.
 It was indeed a masterful message.

 For my book, just released in ebook and paperback, the product description is: